 bottle and dispensed with a lot of foam.
 I loved it!

-Most of the Sicilians drink two
+Most of the Sicilians drink two types of

-types of coffee: the one made in the moka machine at home and the espresso at the bar.
+coffee: the one made in the moka machine at home and the espresso at the bar.

-The espresso is usually drunk at
+The espresso is usually drunk at the bar

 When I left Palermo, in the fifties, there were many latterie, milk